 IoT and connected boxes have been very popular topics in recent years, however it is not always easy to understand the real benefits that this technology can bring in elevator maintenance.

-We are Olivier Gabriel, Data Science Director, Damien Weber, IoT Engineer, and Yaya Ba, Elevator Technical Expert at WeMaintain, and we want to propose a more detailed explanation of the possibilities of IoT, using a complex breakdown case we recently encountered with an elevator.
+Myself, Olivier Gabriel, Data Science Director, and my two colleagues Damien Weber, IoT Engineer, and Yaya Ba, Elevator Technical Expert at WeMaintain, proposed a more detailed explanation of the possibilities of IoT, using a complex breakdown case we recently encountered with an elevator.

 Table of contents: